RohanthBaipilla/Registration-Form/README.md

-Certainly!
-Here's an expanded overview for your registration form project:

 # REGISTRATION FORM

 This is a comprehensive REGISTRATION FORM website that I developed during the Bharat internship.
 The project is designed to facilitate user registration with a user-friendly interface and robust backend functionality.